ScottMcGready/the-conference-bible/running_tracks.md

 Giving speakers a quick heads up of what to expect during their talk – such as what a 15/10/5 minute warning will look like from a volunteer, how the MC will introduce them, and that Q&A will be managed by volunteers if they prefer.

+Some speakers may prefer not to have a 15/10/5 minute warning, not to be recorded, or not to be asked questions at the end.
+It's important the track crew are aware of speakers' requests and can try to accomodate them as best as possible.

 ## Timings

 Speakers need a few minutes to get set up before speaking.
 Ideally, speakers should be in the room (or in a remote green room) at least 15 to 20 minutes before their slot.
 This allows them to flag down the conference staff and ask any questions they may have, calm nerves, and reiterate any requirements (such as not mentioning the company they work for, pronounciation of names, etc).